Use Unpredictable Rewards to Keep Behavior Going

 Skinner found that variable ratio schedules have two benefits:

-b) they result in behaviors that Skinner said were “hard to extinguish”, which is “psychology speak” for the idea that the behavior persists over time, even when rewards aren’t being given any more.
+- They result in behaviors that Skinner said were “hard to extinguish," which is “psychology speak” for the idea that the behavior persists over time, even when rewards aren’t being given anymore.

 If you want to see another example of a variable ratio schedule, go to a casino.
 Slot machines are a very effective example of a variable ratio schedule.
 The casinos have studied the science of rewards and they use them to get people to play and keep playing.